📝 Food safety and HACCP · ⏱️ 3 min read

 How long should a food safety summary be?

-Should I get rid of the complete food safety code?
+Should I eliminate the complete food safety manual?

-Then it's still too long or in the wrong place.
-Test if they can scan it in 30 seconds and hang it where they work daily.
+It's either too lengthy or poorly positioned.
+Test whether they can scan it in 30 seconds and relocate it to their primary work areas.

-Can I use a digital app instead of paper?
+Can I rely solely on a digital app instead of paper?

 ℹ️ This article was prepared based on official sources and professional expertise.
 While we strive for current and accurate information, the content may differ from the most recent regulations.
 Always consult the official authorities for binding standards.